Categories

 i live; life which reminds me that i’m liable

-to been broken again & again. still i stay
+to being broken again & again. still i stay

 chill & undiluted as spring water, knowing,